The mgmt translator for puppet catalogs was truly created from the bottom

 way for management through

-, such as the transactional evaluation of the resource graph. - On the flip side,
+puppet agents.
+It makes some assumptions that just don’t hold true formgmt, such as the transactional evaluation of the resource graph. - On the flip side,

-has some unique requirements that stem from its event-based nature.
+mgmthas some unique requirements that stem from its event-based nature.
 A suitable language should probably be reactive, or have some other properties that help the user take maximum advantage of the tool.

-Still, while there is no DSL for mgmt
+Still, while there is no DSL for mgmt yet, I hope that the puppet support will make mgmt

 more accessible for many potential users, and thereby help its development.